medslatnia/medslatnia/README.md

 **About Me:**

-- 👨🏽‍💻 I’m currently a Information Systems and Software Engineering student at UMBB.
+- 👨🏽‍💻 I’m currently an Information Systems and Software Engineering student at UMBB.
-- 🌱 I’m currently doing an internship as a Mobile App Developer at Algérie Telecom.
+- 🌱 I’m also doing an internship as a Mobile App Developer at Algérie Telecom.
-- 💬 Ask me about anything, I love to answer!
+- 💬 Ask me about anything, I would love to answer
 - 📫 Email me at [slatnia.mmed@gmail.com](mailto:slatnia.mmed@gmail.com).

 **Contact me:**